Seebass22/UnityNotes/general.md

 [SerializeField, Range(10, 100)]
 float accelerationPower;
 ```
+## align camera with scene view
+- with camera selected: GameObject / Align with View

 ## important
 - update physics in FixedUpdate()
 - get input in Update()

+## misc
+- prefer division over multiplication in code (faster)
+- constant expressions like (1f /Mathf.PI) are calculated by the compiler, don't worry about those

 ## manage packages
 Windows / Package Manager